 Since our childhood, we are made conditioned to rules through the process of education and training and then we continue to look for the rule as the starting point in answering a problem.
 Every parent, guardian, or teacher hopes that their kids or students will comply with and follow rules, even sometimes at the cost of their judgment.
 The principle that it’s best to do what others need you to do in a situation covers that.

-I don’t mind following rules.
-I obey most of the laws of which I’m aware of.
-The rules should support the underlying principles.
-Personally, I prefer a dynamic rules-based system based on the foundation of principles and not a rigid, dogmatic, static, conservative rules-based system.
+In the pursuit of truth and fairness, we shall continuously evolve, otherwise our principles and rules may become irrelevant with the passage of time, or may not remain that fair as they should be.
+I prefer a dynamic rule-based system built on the foundation of fundamental principles and not a rigid, dogmatic, static, conservative rule-based system.
 Our approach should be an appropriate mixture of principles and rules, which encourages the spirit of the guidance to be complied with and does not undermine the exercise of judgment.